vuejs/docs-next-zh-cn/src/guide/list.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-You can also use `of` as the delimiter instead of `in`, so that it is closer to JavaScript's syntax for iterators:
+You can also use `of` as the delimiter instead of `in`，so that it is closer to JavaScript's syntax for iterators：

 ```html
 <div v-for="item of items"></div>